-Text: Genesis 32:22-30 (Luke 18:1-8)
+Text: Genesis 32:22-30

-Wrestling with God and Winning
+Wrestling with God

 In the name of him who is to judge the living and the dead, dear friends in Christ: There are certain passages of the Bible that make you do a double take.
 You read over the words and say, "What?
 Did I read that right?"
-Then you go back and check, and sure enough, there it is: something that doesn't make any sense or that appears to be a theological impossibility.
-They're real stumpers.
-There are many passages like that; but I think that among them today's Old Testament lesson really takes the cake.
+Then you go back and check, and sure enough, there it is: something that doesn't make any sense or that appears to be an impossibility.
+There are many passages like that; but today's Old Testament lesson really takes the cake.

-It's the story of the Patriarch Jacob and how he spends an entire night in a wrestling match with an unnamed man who seems to appear out of nowhere.
+It's the story of the Patriarch Jacob spending an entire night wrestling with an unnamed man who seems to appear out of nowhere.
 You're forced to wonder, "Who is this guy and what's he got against Jacob?"
-As you read on it turns out that the man is none other than the Lord himself-which only raises more questions: "Why in the world would God come down to earth in human form to spend a whole night sweating, straining, and rolling around in the dust in a knockdown, drag out fight with a mere mortal?"
+As you read on it turns out that the man is none other than the Lord himself-which only raises more questions: "Why would God come down to earth in human form to spend a whole night sweating, straining, and rolling around in the dust in a knockdown, drag out fight with a mere mortal?"
 Does that even begin to make sense?
 And if that hasn't got you completely confused, then you read on to your utter astonishment that in the middle of this fight the Lord finds that he isn't able to beat Jacob.
 What?
 The Almighty can't win in a fair fight?
-Apparently not, for that is what the Scripture says.
+Apparently not; that is what the Scripture says.
 So instead he cripples Jacob-and even then, with Jacob's hip out of joint, the Lord still isn't able to get away from him.
 God can't escape from a wounded man - a wounded man who happens to be somewhere in the neighborhood of 100 years old when this incident occurs.
-That's just weird.
+Really?

-So, what's going on here?
+What's going on here?
 What is this story about?
-And what is it revealing to us about the Lord God and his plan of salvation in Jesus Christ - because as we heard in today's Epistle, that is the purpose of all the God-breathed Scriptures-even, and let me suggest especially, the parts of it that really make us scratch our heads.
-So, bear with me, if you would, because I'm pretty sure that if we take the time to unravel the mysteries here, our efforts will be rewarded.
+And what is it revealing to us about the Lord God and his plan of salvation in Jesus Christ - because as we heard in today's Epistle, that is the purpose of all the God-breathed Scriptures.
+So bear with me, if you would, because if we take the time to unravel the mysteries here, our efforts will be rewarded.

 To begin, let's back up a bit.
-Who is Jacob and what events and circumstances brought him to this most unusual physical encounter with God?
-You will recall that Jacob was one of the twin sons of Isaac and Rebekah.
+Who is Jacob and what events and circumstances brought him to this most unusual encounter with God?
+Recall that Jacob was one of the twin sons of Isaac and Rebekkah.
 Isaac was Abraham's son, so Jacob would be the grandson of the first of the patriarchs; the one to whom the Lord had first promised to give the land of Israel and through whom he had promised to bring the Savior into the world.
 You may remember too the strange and prophetic circumstances of Jacob's birth.
-His mother, Rebekah, while she was pregnant, noticed an excessive amount of motion going on in her womb.
-She did not yet know that she was carrying twins; but the Scriptures inform us that the two boys were fighting - literally "crushing" - each other-as if locked in prenatal conflict.
+His mother, Rebekkah, while she was pregnant, noticed an excessive amount of motion going on in her womb.
+She did not yet know that she was carrying twins; but the Scriptures inform us that the two boys were fighting - literally "crushing" each other-as if locked in prenatal conflict.
 When she inquired of the Lord about what was going on within her, she was given a cryptic prophecy that told her two nations would be separated from her; one would be stronger than the other, but the elder would serve the younger.
 And I'm pretty sure that word of God was every bit as confusing to her as this morning's text is to us.